YiannisBourkelis/terminas/src/server/tests/README.md

 8. Btrfs cleaner operation after sync
 9. Return to baseline pending deletions count

-**Root Cause:**
+**Root Causes Identified:**
-On Btrfs filesystems, `useradd -m` creates `/home/<username>` as a Btrfs subvolume.
-The fix requires checking if the home directory is a subvolume and explicitly deleting it using `btrfs subvolume delete` instead of `rm -rf`.
+1. **Home directory as subvolume**: On Btrfs, `useradd -m` creates `/home/<username>` as a subvolume rather than a regular directory.
+Solution: Check if home is a subvolume and delete it explicitly with `btrfs subvolume delete` instead of `rm -rf`.

+2. **Background monitoring subprocess holding file descriptors**: The monitor service spawns background subprocesses (running as root) that periodically check if `/home/<user>/uploads` exists.
+These subprocesses hold file descriptor references to the user's directory tree.
+   When a user is deleted, if the monitoring subprocess is still running, it prevents the Btrfs cleaner from reclaiming space.
+Solution: `delete_user.sh` kills the background monitoring subprocess for the deleted user before removing directories.

 **Expected Output:**
 - Diagnostic info about home directory (subvolume vs regular directory)
 - List of subvolumes for the test user
 - Pending deletions count at each step
 - ✓ PASS: All deleted subvolumes cleaned up (returned to baseline)
-- ✗ FAIL: Still pending deletions (indicates cleanup issue)
+- ✗ FAIL: Still pending deletions (indicates background subprocess not killed properly)

 **Notes:**
 - Test automatically cleans up test user
 - Requires Btrfs on `/home`
 - Must run as root
-- Restarts terminas-monitor.service during test
+- Verifies that background monitoring subprocesses are properly terminated

 ### `test_quota.sh` - Quota Functionality Tests